OctopusDeploy/blog/blog/2022-02/zero-to-octopus-hero-part-2/index.md

 ## DevOps with Octopus Deploy

-Octopus Deploy works in conjunction with Continuous Integration (CI) servers (also known as build servers) like Azure DevOps, TeamCity, Bamboo, Jenkins, and GitHub Actions.
+Octopus Deploy works in conjunction with [Continuous Integration (CI) servers (also known as build servers)](https://octopus.com/blog/tag/CI%20Series) like Azure DevOps, TeamCity, Bamboo, Jenkins, and GitHub Actions.

-Over a few weeks, I worked on building an ASP.NET application using the CI pipeline in Azure DevOps, then passing it to Octopus Deploy to deploy to my cloud platform.
+Over a few weeks, I worked on building an ASP.NET application using the CI pipeline in Azure DevOps, then passing it to Octopus to deploy to my cloud platform.

 ### Step templates

 The power for deployments in Octopus Deploy is impressive.
 You configure your CD pipeline using [step templates](https://octopus.com/docs/projects/built-in-step-templates).
 The step templates range from being able to run a script, to importing certificates into your Windows server.

 These step templates speed up your process by providing the code.
-You don’t have to know the scripting syntax for tasks like importing a certificate into your Windows Server.
-Instead, you select the step template, then answer some basic questions and Octopus Deploy takes care of everything else.
+You don’t have to know the scripting syntax for tasks like importing a certificate into your server.
+Instead, you select the step template, then answer some basic questions, and Octopus Deploy takes care of the rest.

 ![An example of an Octopus Deploy Continuous Deployment pipeline](octopus-deployment-process.png)

-I'm not a developer, so this made getting started with Octopus Deploy and having a working CD pipeline a fast process.
+I'm not a developer, so this made it quick and easy to get started with Octopus Deploy and establish a working CD pipeline.

 ### Runbooks

 Using Octopus Deploy’s [Runbooks](https://octopus.com/docs/runbooks) in my deployment pipeline has been game-changing.

-I built up a process that deploys all my infrastructure components, resources groups in Azure, web apps, and SQL databases as part of my CD pipeline.
+I built up a process that deploys all my infrastructure components, resource groups in Azure, web apps, and SQL databases as part of my CD pipeline.

 I also used a runbook process that tears down all my Azure resources, to avoid unnecessary costs when I'm not using the resources.